 There’s been quite a bit of debate about whether fluoride in drinking water is safe, with some people citing its health benefits, and others insisting that it’s harmful to health.

 Fluoride is added into drinking water during treatment, at a maximum level of 0.7 mg per liter.
-While it has some dental benefits (it can prevent tooth decay and cavities), a number of studies have linked fluoride to illness and disease, including cancer and skeletal fluorosis.
+While it has some dental benefits (it can prevent tooth decay and cavities), a number of studies have linked fluoride contamination to illness and disease, including cancer and skeletal fluorosis.

 Lead usually enters water through corroded plumbing pipes, especially if the water has a high acidity.
 Many old homes have lead faucets, pipes and fixtures that can contribute to higher levels of lead in drinking water.

 The maximum level of lead that should be in water is 0, as it’s a toxic metal that can cause harm to health even in small quantities.
 Consumption of lead in water can lead to high blood pressure and kidney damage, amongst other issues.

 Mercury, another common naturally occurring metal, can enter naturally into water from the atmosphere (such as polluted rain and snow), as well as from industrial and mining disposal.
 Some kinds of mercury can also occur naturally in the ground.